Angle ProtocolSubmit a Bug

 - Get leverage on a wide range of assets

-- Precisely speaking, the protocol consists of several different modules, or set of smart contracts, from which agTokens can be issued or minted.
-While Angle was launched with a single minting module (the Core module), a Borrowing module allowing to borrow Angle stablecoins against deposited collateral has been introduced
+The protocol consists of several different modules, or sets of smart contracts, from which stablecoins can be issued or minted.
+While Angle launched its first stablecoin agEUR with a single minting module (the Core module) on Ethereum mainnet, a Borrowing module allowing to borrow Angle stablecoins against deposited collateral across multiple chains has been introduced.

 For more information about Angle Protocol, please visit https://www.angle.money/.

 This bug bounty program is focused on their smart contracts and is focused on preventing: